Shanghai Cooperation Organization in brief. Shanghai Cooperation Organization. Dossier. What is the SCO Business Council

 Frederick Starr.
 Partnership for Central Asia http://www.analitika.org/article.php?story=20051122073817435

-Aris S. Shanghai Cooperation Organization: Based on British and American Researchers. http://www.infoshos.ru/?idn=330
+Aris S. Shanghai Cooperation Organization: based on materials from British and American researchers. http://www.infoshos.ru/?idn=330

 Journal of International Law and International Relations 2007 – 2.
 The evolution of the Shanghai Cooperation Organization in the context of the formation of the Asian security system. - Voronovich.
 V.V. http://evolutio.info/index.php?option=com_content&task=view&id=1172&Itemid=188

-Windisch, E. In the long term, the SCO wants to become a counterbalance to NATO and OPEC.
-LentaCom.Ru: Vseros. social-polit. internet gas. http://www.lentacom.ru/comments/3143.html
+Windisch, E. In the long term, the SCO wants to become a counterweight to NATO and OPEC.
+LentaCom.Ru: All Russia. social-political Internet gas. http://www.lentacom.ru/comments/3143.html

 Zhao Huasheng.
-Some Problems of Development of the Shanghai Cooperation Organization . http://www.infoshos.ru/?idn=429
+Some problems in the development of the Shanghai Cooperation Organization . http://www.infoshos.ru/?idn=429

-Labetskaya K. Substantial work with the SCO observer countries has not yet developed http://www.globalaffairs.ru/articles/0/8041.html
+Labetskaya K. Meaningful work with the SCO observer countries has not yet developed http://www.globalaffairs.ru/articles/0/8041.html

 What else to read